-When I have a few days off and want to get away, I head to Témiscamingue.
+When I have a few days off and want to unwind, I head to Témiscamingue.
 On the shores of that vast lake, I almost feel like I’m at a seaside resort.
 As soon as I pass the Côte à Perreault, see that hill rise on the horizon, I slip into vacation mode.
 I stroll Ville-Marie, the prettiest village in all of Quebec, pass by the marina, drift away…

 Last summer, I came with a gang of girlfriends.
 We rented a cottage for a long weekend at La Bannik.
 We had cocktails on the patio, cooked our meals on the barbecue, and caught up with each other over a bottle of fine wine.
-We knocked shoulders in our own private spa before toasting marshmallows round the fire, heads in the stars.
+We spent time chatting in our own private spa before toasting marshmallows round the fire, heads in the stars.
 The next day, some took advantage of the massage therapy services.
 We enjoyed the lovely beach, played Frisbee.
 Time drifted lazily by.

 Since I work for Tourisme Abitibi-Témiscamingue, I’m often called on to play tour guide for friends.
-On this visit, I shared that Témiscamingue is the pantry of our vast beautiful region.
+On this visit, I shared with my friends that Témiscamingue is the pantry of our vast beautiful region.
 The area around the lake boasts a microclimate that benefits surrounding producers.
 With authenticity and enthusiasm, they reap the land’s finest.
 So we visited Éden Rouge (we had vowed to try their new country dinner this summer), the Nordvie farm, the vineyards of Domaine DesDuc, the orchards of the Verger des Tourterelles (co-owner Marie-Ève makes an apple caramel à la fleur de sel that is to die for), the Fromagerie Le Fromage au village cheese works, and topped it all off with chocolate from Les Chocolats Martine.

-And in the neighbourhood, there are also a wealth of great restaurants, which I listed for the girls: Bistro Elle & Louis, Eugène Auberge/Bistro, La Bannik, Le Coucoushee, etc. And of course I had to tell them about the food fair, the Foire gourmande de l’Abitibi-Témiscamingue et du Nord-Est ontarien.
+And in the neighbourhood, there are also a wealth of great restaurants, which I listed for the girls: Bistro Elle & Louis, Eugène Auberge/Bistro, La Bannik, etc. And of course I had to tell them about the food fair, the Foire gourmande de l’Abitibi-Témiscamingue et du Nord-Est ontarien.

-Right next door to La Bannik is another must: the Fort Témiscamingue National Historic Site.
+Right next door to La Bannik is another must: the Fort Témiscamingue/Obadjiwan National Historic Site.
 It boasts a trading post, enchanted forest, magnificent beach, 6,000 years of native presence, and a two-century rivalry for control of the fur trade.
 This is where it all began!